monikastrah/431-2020/classes/class11/README.md

 - Class 11 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class11/431_class-11-slides_2020.pdf), as well as in [R Markdown](https://github.com/THOMASELOVE/431-2020/blob/master/classes/class11/431_class-11-slides_2020.Rmd).

-## Today's Breakout Session

-will be related to Quiz 1.

 ## Who Will We Meet Today?

 - **Modong Yang**, **Wail Yar**, **Kaan Yorgancioglu**, **Danny Lam**, **Jeff Kovach**, and **Arsh Kochar** (64-66 and 19-21 from the Introductory Student Videos in our Shared Google Drive)